 Arrange your content and insight in a way that suits your team

 Categorising and organising ideas helps concepts bloom and solutions settle.
-Each card can be made part of a group, this gives structure and order to your creative process.
+Each card can be made part of a cluster, this gives structure and order to your creative process.

-Get a birds eye view of your cards, added into matrixes or a structure that suits your preferred sorting method.
+Get a birds eye view of your cards, added into columns, matrixes or a structure that suits your preferred layout.

 Group bias is like building a Ferrari but only using first gear.
 At Stormz, we believe in giving every idea an equal chance so we built some tools to help give every participant the confidence they need to share an idea.

-As the facilitator, you can choose to hide certain cards and also hide votes and evaluations on other ideas.
+As the facilitator, you can choose to hide certain cards and also hide votes, evaluations and list items on other ideas.
 This helps participants focus on the purity of their ideas and not get distracted or persuaded by influence.

 We can all get snowblind during the creative process.
 If you look at the same thing long enough, your retina’s start to play tricks.
 Moving the cards keeps participants engaged and ensures they are critiquing fresh ideas.

-Every card is anonymous, your participants can share ideas without worrying about what their colleagues thing, or more importantly, what their boss thinks.
+Every card, every list item in the card, every vote or rating are anonymous, your participants can share ideas without worrying about what their colleagues thing, or more importantly, what their boss thinks.
 Hierarchical bias is a thing of the past, with Stormz.